DryCryCrystal/Region-Kit/README.md

   - NOTE: MachineryCustomizer object is used for changing sprite/container/shader settings.
   - A general purpose power level customization system, a related interface to be used.
 See code: `RegionKit.Machinery.RoomPowerManager`, `RegionKit.Machinery.RoomPowerManager.IRoomPowerModifier`.
 - Echo Extender
-	- Allows adding echoes to custom regions without any coding .
+	- Allows adding echoes to custom regions without any coding.
 - The Mast
 	- Implements all of the contents that went to the mast.
 	- Adds custom wind object.